-Backward scattering (backscatter) will involve changes of radiation higher than 90 degrees, thus occur on the antisolar section of the sky (Pic.
+Backward scattering (backscatter) will involve changes of radiation higher than 90 degrees, thus occurring on the antisolar section of the sky (Pic.
 8).

 The effect of light scattering depends on the size of the particles (Pic.
 8).
 The weakest light scattering occurs for air molecules and the smallest aerosols, which is typical for near-Rayleigh conditions.
 The most effective scattering occurs for water droplets or extremely dense haze particles suspended in the atmosphere when non-selective scattering plays the main role.

 We used to treat the Earth’s atmosphere as a place of a multitude of simple particles, where each particle is exposed to and also scatters, the light that has already been scattered by other particles (Liou, 2002).
 This is a multiple scattering, which is accompanied by absorption.
 A large absorption occurs for mineral, dustlike and water-soluble particles and particularly for soot (Liou, 2002).

 We have to take into account also the effects of the angle between the source of illumination and part of the sky observed.
 This is easy to spot when the cloud layer covers the sky and some clear gaps appear.
 Then rays of sunlight (crepuscular rays) can be seen from the point of the sky where the Sun is located.
 What happens under hazy conditions.
-When big aerosol concentration takes place under a clear sky, the observer is able to spot a very bright area when looking close to the Sun.
+When a big aerosol concentration takes place under a clear sky, the observer is able to spot a very bright area when looking close to the Sun.
 The sky appears to be darker towards the symmetric point on the sky or antisolar point (when an observer is above the layered haze) (Pic.
 9).
 Knowing, that apparent illuminance of the Sun varies from around 10000 Lx at the 10 deg altitude to 129000 Lx at zenith we can simply calculate the illuminance level of the certain regions of the sky (Pic.
 10).